-Our universal credit appeals guide takes you through completing the SSCS1 form, including sample wording that will be sufficient to lodge your appeal.
+Our universal credit appeals guide takes you through completing the forms, including sample wording that will be sufficient to lodge your appeal.

-From March 24th 2020, as a result of concerns about the spread of Coronavirus, all oral hearings have been suspended for 6 months, until September 24th 2020.
-A Tribunal judge will make a provisional decision based on the papers, if they feel that you are almost certain to win your appeal.
-If neither you or the DWP object to this decision, it will become the final decision.
+From March 24th 2020, as a result of concerns about the spread of Coronavirus.
+A Tribunal judge will make a provisional decision based on the papers.
+If they feel that you are almost certain to win your appeal, and neither you or the DWP object to this decision, it will become the final decision.
 If either party objects, then it will proceed to an oral hearing, but this will take place either by phone or video-link.